nvictor/atalanta/PlanChatGPT.md

-# Atalanta — Album Structure & Execution Plan
+# Atalanta — Album Structure & Execution Plan (ChatGPT)

 This document converts the structural recommendations into a clear, executable reference you can return to during writing sessions.
 Its purpose is to reduce friction, constrain decisions, and maintain narrative cohesion.